Foster Parent Training

 Attachment is a two-way process: not only can it be difficult for a child to connect with an adult who might seem difficult to trust (based on previous experiences with adults), but a parent may also struggle to connect with a child when the care he or she offers is rejected or when the situation is just overwhelming.
 How a parent responds based on their own history might even keep a child disconnected.

 Attachment is a connecting relationship, but it is also a regulatory relationship.
 A healthy, regulated parent provides a strong foundation for the development of a child’s own emotional regulatory system.
 However, for most children entering foster care, these repeated positive, nurturing experiences were not available or were inconsistent, so regulating their own emotions and behaviors will remain difficult until a connected and regulated adult shows them how.

 The purpose of this training is to help parents interpret and nurture the unmet emotional needs driving some behaviors, to emphasize the regulation of a parent to decrease the stress in a child, and to provide ideas to help increase connection.

-Each training session will include childcare, but availability is limited.
-Please include the children’s ages in the registration form.
-When registering below, please also ensure that you select the correct location/date.
+When registering below, please ensure that you select the correct location/date.